 To be sure, companies, government agencies, and nonprofits want their future leaders to be prepared.
 But internal and external forces are blocking or slowing down leader development efforts.
 Those include:

-- Outdated ideas about leadership.
 For many leaders and employees, the term “leader” still suggests an individual whose role is to provide all the answers.
 However, we know the most effective leaders are those who are skilled at influencing, collaborating, and helping a team or organization discover the answers.
-Our research has also found that some individuals view leadership roles as requiring tradeoffs with other priorities, such as family.
+Our research has also found that some individuals view leadership roles as requiring trade-offs with other priorities, such as family.
 Those perceptions — whether true or not — are likely dissuading many high-potential employees from pursuing leadership development and leadership roles.

-- Digital disruption.
 The pace of technological innovation over the last generation has reshaped markets, created new industries, and transformed the way we work.
 But many organizations and their workers are struggling to keep up.
 Training and adoption of new technologies — such as those required for remote working and distributed teams — hasn’t kept up.
 One study a few years ago found that more than 60% of organizations surveyed provided no training for virtual teams or virtual team leaders on how to deal with the challenges of collaborating virtually.
-And opportunities such as analytics and the promise of Big Data have many organizations scrambling to understand what talent and skills they’ll need to succeed in the future.
+And opportunities such as analytics and the promise of Big Data have many organizations scrambling to understand what talent and skills they’ll need to fill their leadership pipeline.

-- Misaligned systems for measuring and rewarding work performance.
-Old ways of evaluating employees and rewarding them don’t make much sense when career growth requires lateral movement and employees may switch from one employer to another every few years.
+Old ways of evaluating and rewarding employees a don’t make much sense when career growth requires lateral movement — and employees may switch from one employer to another every few years.
 Furthermore, organizations may be investing in outdated practices that contribute to the leadership gap and also fail to align with organizational goals and strategies.

 In our research, we identified 9 leadership competencies that were weak or missing.
 These represent both a gap between current leadership needs and skills as well as future leadership needs and current skills: